gpapamak/maf/README.md

 > G. Papamakarios, T. Pavlakou, I. Murray, _Masked Autoregressive Flow for Density Estimation_, NeurIPS 2017.</br>
 > [[arXiv]](https://arxiv.org/abs/1705.07057) [[bibtex]](https://gpapamak.github.io/bibtex/maf.bib)

-## MAF version updates to used with python `3.6.7`

-The original repository has been updated to be able to run with Python 3.6.7.
-The necessary changes have been made to run with Python 3.6.7, but the libraries being used have not been changed.
-Only the necessary syntax changes have been upgraded and modified.

 ## How to run the code

 To run all experiments for a particular dataset, run: